PrefectHQ/prefect-aws/docs/ecs_guide.md

 If you specify a task definition [ARN (Amazon Resource Name)](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference-arns.html) in the work pool, the worker will use that ARN when spinning up the EC2 instance, rather than creating a new ECS Fargate container.

 You can use either EC2 or Fargate as the capacity provider.
 Fargate simplifies initiation and provides containerization, but lengthens infrastructure setup time for each flow run.
 Using EC2 for the ECS cluster can reduce setup time.
-In this example, we will show how to ue Fargate.
+In this example, we will show how to use Fargate.
 <hr>

 !!! tip
-    If you prefer IaC (Infrastructure as Code) check out this [terraform module](https://github.com/PrefectHQ/prefect-recipes/tree/main/devops/infrastructure-as-code/aws/tf-prefect2-ecs-worker) to provision an ECS cluster with a worker.
+    If you prefer infrastructure as code check out this [Terraform module](https://github.com/PrefectHQ/prefect-recipes/tree/main/devops/infrastructure-as-code/aws/tf-prefect2-ecs-worker) to provision an ECS cluster with a worker.

 ## Prerequisites
 Before you begin, make sure you have: